 In accordance with North Carolina law, the City levies property (ad valorem) taxes on July 1, the beginning of the City's fiscal year.
 These taxes are separate from those levied by Henderson County.
 The taxes are due on September 1, but interest does not accrue until the following January 5.
 These taxes are based on assessed values as of January 1.

-Beginning July 1, 2019, Henderson County will bill and collect property taxes for the City of Hendersonville.
-Tax bills will include both Henderson County taxes and the municipality tax on one combined bill for 2019.
+On July 1, 2019, Henderson County began billing and collecting property taxes for the City of Hendersonville.
+Tax bills currently include both Henderson County taxes and the municipality tax on one combined bill.

-Any questions regarding Property Tax Valuation, 2019 Reappraisal, and updating tax addresses should be directed to the Henderson County Tax Office.
+Any questions regarding Property Tax Valuation, reappraisal, and updating tax addresses should be directed to the Henderson County Tax Office.